mazaclub/EasyGitianBuilder/README.md

  - Windows is not fully automated.
 Use is possible via Vagrant commands

+ - Uses modified gitian-build.sh from Bitcoin
+ - Uses standard gitian-builder repo to build with an Ubuntu trusty-amd64 LXC vm

 ## OSX
  EasyGitian will attempt to ensure that you have Vagrant and Virtualbox